kloki/nurl/readme.md

 ![Example](./example.png)

-Nurl is a url combining for N-amount of urls.
+Nurl is a url combiner for N-amount of urls.
 Main goal is to practise with Rust in web development.
 Heavily based on [zero2prod](https://www.zero2prod.com/index.html)

 # Concept